chasemduffin/code42-forwarder/README.md

 - destination: Send to a server address, for example, "https://syslog.example.com:514"
 - username: The username of your Code42 user.
 - profile: The desired name of your CLI profile
-- server: Your Code42 server URL, for eaxmple "https://www.crashplanpro.com/"
+- server: Your Code42 server URL, for example "https://www.crashplanpro.com/"
 - secret: Your Code42 password encrypted with Ansible Vault or otherwise.

 Example Playbook